4 Easy DIY Tips for a Draught Proof Front Door

 Final Thoughts

-Whether you need a simple solution to eliminate draughts such as a cushion draught excluder, or you're more of a DIY dab hand with fitting brush strips, self adhesive strips or using sealant, ensuring external doors are draught free will help make your home more comfortable and energy efficient.
+Whether you need a simple solution to eliminate draughts such as a cushion snake draught excluder or self adhesive strips, or you're a DIY dab hand with fitting brush strips or using sealant, ensuring that your external doors are draught free will help make your home more comfortable and energy efficient.

-Discover more about how to fix draughts in this article: How to Draught Proof your Home
+Discover more about how to fix draughts in your hiome with this article: How to Draught Proof your Home.